WISCONSIN TECH SUMMITMarch 27, 2017 - GE Healthcare Institute in Waukesha

 The goal of the Wisconsin Tech Summit is to bring together major companies and emerging firms in a setting that allows them to meet and explore likely business relationships around technology needs and innovation.
 Major companies will be able to hear from emerging firms with innovative products or services tied to areas such as “big data,” connected devices and data analytics in sectors ranging from health care to information systems, and from power electronics to telecommunications.

 Those relationships might include contracting for research and development, becoming part of a larger supply chain, and pursuing investment or acquisition strategies.
 The summit is based on the assumption that large and small companies travel in different “orbits,” even if they’re in the same business sectors, and rarely collide except by chance.

 To foster this type of communication, the Tech Summit will feature pre-scheduled, 15-minute strategic meetings between major companies and emerging companies.
 This format will resemble a “speed dating” exercise, allowing both parties to learn more about the needs and developments of the other.

-Emerging companies were able to meet with major firms and explore likely business relationships around technology needs and innovation.
+Emerging companies are able to meet with major firms and explore likely business relationships around technology needs and innovation.
 Applications will be screened by the participating major companies and selected for meetings based on the information provided.
 Applications are also welcome from early stage funds that wanted to introduce portfolio companies and otherwise connect with major companies.

-– An opening discussion to talk generally about Tech Summit goals, company needs and emerging markets;
+– An opening discussion to talk generally about Tech Summit goals, company needs and emerging markets.

-General registration for David Cagigal’s presentation, the opening panel discussion, educational seminars and a closing reception is now open (space is limited).
-Click on the FEES page to the left for additional information or CLICK HERE to get started.
-Press may register with email@example.com.
+General registration for the speaker’s presentation, the opening discussion, educational seminars and a closing reception will be open soon (space is limited).
+Click on the FEES page to the left for additional information.